Please be aware Riverdale Animal Shelter does not provide animal control services.

 What are community cats?

-Community cats are different from social, pet cats.
+Community cats are different from social pet cats.
 They’re feral (wild) and have had little to no contact with humans during their lifetime.
-They can’t be adopted into homes as family pets; instead, they happily live outdoors, freely and independently.
+They can’t be adopted into homes as family pets.
+Instead, they live outdoors freely and independently.

-The most humane way to improve the quality of life for feral cats, while reducing their numbers within the community where they live, is to limit their ability to reproduce, which also helps them to live healthy lives, as well as reduce nuisance behaviors.
-This method is often referred to as Shelter-Neuter-Return (SNR).
+The most humane way to improve the quality of life for feral cats, while reducing their numbers within the community where they live, is to limit their ability to reproduce, which helps them live healthy lives, and reduce nuisance behaviors.
+Organizations can help with this through Trap-Neuter-Return services, which involves spaying/neutering, vaccinating, and ear-tipping these cats to be returned to where they were originally found so they may live out their lives without continuing to reproduce.

 Wildlife Information & Community Resources